oracle-devrel/cd3-automation-toolkit/oci_tools/cd3_automation_toolkit/documentation/terraform/network.md

                   udp_options_destination_port_min = string
                   }]
               (OR)
-              # If there are no Destination Port Range
+              # When there are no Destination Port Range
               destination_port_range = []
               }]
           (OR)
-          # If there are no UDP Options
+          # When there are no UDP Options
           udp_options = []

       }